-This parcel does not have legal public access so the only persons who can legally access the tract are those that can get permission from an adjoining private landowner.
-Therefore, implementation of the proposed action is not expected to have a significant impact on access to and quality of recreational and wilderness activities.
+This parcel does not have legal public access so the only persons who can legally access the tract are those that can get permission from the adjoining private landowner, who is also the state grazing lessee.
+Therefore, implementation of the proposed action is not expected to have a significant adverse impact on access to and quality of recreational and wilderness activities.